lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 -->

-## genomics for breeding a symbiosis
+## Genomics for breeding a symbiosis

 Molecular breeding began with the study of DNA; a field that was later called genomics.
 It is then only logical to begin symbiosis breeding with meta-genomics.